Neuron-Level Analysis of Cultural Understanding in Large Language Models: Methods

 \citet{geva-etal-2021-transformer} show that MLP modules can be interpreted as key-value memories.
-The output $\vf_{i}^{(l)}$ is expressed as a weighted sum of the column vectors of $\mW_{\text{down}}^{(l)}$ (subvalues), and the weights are computed as the inner products of the inputs and the row vectors of $\mW_{\text{gate}}^{(l)}$ and $\mW_{\text{up}}^{(l)}$ (subkeys).
-The $k$-th neuron in the $l$-th layer gate projection is given by $n_{\text{gate}}^{(l, k)} = (\mW_{\text{gate}}^{(l)} (\vh^{(l-1)} + \va^{(l)}))_{k}$, which functions as a weight for the corresponding subvalue.
+The output $\vf_{i}^{(l)}$ is expressed as a weighted sum of the column vectors of $\mW_{\text{down}}^{(l)}$ (subvalues), and the weights are computed from the neurons of gate and up projections, that is, the inner products of the inputs and the row vectors of $\mW_{\text{gate}}^{(l)}$ and $\mW_{\text{up}}^{(l)}$ (subkeys).
 By analyzing the contribution of these intermediate neurons, MLP outputs can be decomposed into a sum of subvalues.
 For MLPs, we focus on neurons in the gate projection, since the gate and up projections share the same subvalue, and gate neurons play a role as a gate to determine whether they pass the weights.
-Similarly, the output of an attention module can be decomposed into a weighted sum of the column vectors of $\mW_{o}^{(l,h)}$, and the weights are determined by query, key, and value vectors.
-Thus, we search for neurons from the query, key, and value modules.
+Similarly, the output of an attention module $\va_{i}^{(l)}$ can be decomposed into a weighted sum of the column vectors of an output matrix $\mW_{o}^{(l,h)} \in \mathbb{R}^{d \times D}$, where $D$ is the head dimension, and the weights are determined by query, key, and value vectors.
+Thus, we investigate neurons from the query, key, and value modules.